itskarl/Bakery-website-fullstack/README.md

 ![sitegif](site.gif)

 ### DESCRIPTION
 This my first full-stack website.
 An exercise building Ruby on Sinatra.
+Utilizes CSS, JS, HTML, Ruby, Sinatra.
 For this site, I had to create a website for a client to help her bakery business.
 I had to highlight the products and provide information on the business.
 This site was also an opportunity to employ API calls to the eventbrite website.